The Ethics of Presence in Tension

 Presence vs Borrowed Meaning

-There are two ways to carry tension:
+There are two ways of carrying tension:

-2. Staying in contact with what is happening.
+- Remaining in contact with what is happening.

 In one, meaning is demanded before the moment is allowed.
 In the other, the moment is allowed before meaning appears.